 The first-year operations period which is defined as the period starting from the successful data center migration and fail-back of operations ending one calendar year after SBE accepts delivery of the task.

-A minimum of two (2) additional option years will be considered that coincide with the first anniversary date.
+A minimum of two (2) additional option periods will be considered that coincide with the first anniversary date.

 TO Contractor Requirements